marselyne/DSB4_Package_management/README.md

 ## Chapter VI

-### Exercise 02 : Installing many libraries
+### Exercise 02: Installing many libraries

 Exercise 02

 Installing many libraries

-Turn-in directory : ex02/
+Turn-in directory: ex02/

-Files to turn in : librarian.py and the archive with your virtual env
+Files to turn in: librarian.py and the archive with your virtual env

-Allowed functions : no restrictions
+Allowed functions: no restrictions

 During the following exercises, you will work with several different libraries.
 In this exercise, you need to prepare your virtual environment for them.